 A three-stage heating and two stage cooling heat pump configurable thermostat is required for two-stage models.
 The stages are S1 = Stage 1 compressor, S2 = Stage 2 compressor and S3 = electric auxiliary (heating only).
 One can be purchased with the unit, or other heat pump thermostats with the same number of stages can be used.
-The electrical box diagram on the electrical box cover provides a description of the signal connections, as does the below table.
 Refer to diagram on a following page for connections between the thermostat and the heat pump.

-NOTE: Some models are not available in two-stage.
-Model numbers with a T in the Compressor Stages designator are two-stage; models with an S are single stage (verify the model number against pages 2 and 3 of this manual, or refer to the Electrical Specifications near the end of this manual to determine if the model is two stage or one stage).
-The Y2 signal is not used for these units, and they only require a 2 stage heat 1 stage cool thermostat.
-The stages are S1 = Compressor and S2 = electric auxiliary (heating only).
-If the selected thermostat has more stages than this, configure it for 2 and 1.
+NOTE: A very few models are not available in two-stage.
+Model numbers with a T in the Compressor designator are two-stage; models with an S are single stage (verify the model number against pages 2 and 3 of this manual, or refer to the Electrical Specifications near the end of this manual to determine if the model is two stage or one stage).
+The Y2 signal is not used for these units, and they only require a 2 stage heat 1 stage cool